EdiWang/Moonglade/README.md

 Editor | HTML / Markdown
-CaptchaSettings:ImageWidth | Pixel Width of Captcha Image CaptchaSettings.ImageHeight | Pixel Height of Captcha Image PostSummaryWords | How may words to show in post list summary ImageCacheSlidingExpirationMinutes | Time for cached images to expire EnforceHttps | Force website use HTTPS AllowScriptsInCustomPage | Allow JavaScript in Page content or not
+CaptchaSettings:ImageWidth | Pixel Width of Captcha Image CaptchaSettings.ImageHeight | Pixel Height of Captcha Image PostAbstractWords | How may words to show in post list abstract ImageCacheSlidingExpirationMinutes | Time for cached images to expire EnforceHttps | Force website use HTTPS AllowScriptsInCustomPage | Allow JavaScript in Page content or not